jmalonda12/joshs-megr2156-portfolio/docs/assignments/A02/index.md

 The approximate combined pin mass was:

-m_pins = 0.131 kg
+m_pins = 0.175 kg

 Therefore, the theoretical total mass including the pins is:

-m_total,theoretical = 9.98 kg + 0.131 kg
+m_total,theoretical = 9.98 kg + 0.175 kg

-m_total,theoretical = 10.11 kg
+m_total,theoretical = 10.155 kg

 The corresponding theoretical total weight is:

-W_total,theoretical = (10.11 kg)(9.81 m/s^2)
+W_total,theoretical = (10.155 kg)(9.81 m/s^2)

-W_total,theoretical = 99.2 N
+W_total,theoretical = 99.6 N

-Based on the final CAD geometry, the expected CAD result should be close to the theoretical value.
-For documentation purposes, an estimated CAD weight of approximately 99.1 N gives a small difference from the theoretical value.

-Estimated CAD weight:

-W_CAD,estimated = 99.1 N
+The theoretical result provides the expected mass and weight for comparison with the CAD Mass Properties result.
+The final SolidWorks Mass Properties value should be taken directly from the completed CAD model so that the analytical and CAD results can be compared accurately.

-The estimated percentage difference is:
+The percentage difference should be calculated using:

-Percentage Difference = |99.1 - 99.2| / 99.2 x 100
+Percentage Difference = |W_CAD - W_theoretical| / W_theoretical x 100

-Percentage Difference = 0.10%

-The small difference would be reasonable because the theoretical calculation uses the idealized member lengths and cross-sectional area, while the CAD model contains the actual joint geometry, pin holes, and connection details.
+The difference can be explained by the actual CAD geometry, including the pin holes, joint geometry, and any modeling assumptions.

-**Note: The estimated CAD value above should be replaced with the actual SolidWorks Mass Properties result before final submission if the result is available.**

 # Communicate